 In 2008, after many years of successfully building the business, the founders of Davita Trading (who were also the senior management team) made a decision to seek a medium term exit for themselves.
 RMB Corvest acquired a majority stake in the powdered beverage and food flavourants manufacturer in 2008 and assisted the founders in considering various options to achieve a full exit for themselves over the medium term.
 This entailed either developing a management succession plan and buy-in to ensure the long term sustainability of Davita Trading or finding an appropriate trade buyer who could introduce a new management team.
 Just 3 years later, in 2011, RMB Corvest and Management secured a deal with Tiger Brands to acquire 100% of Davita Trading for R1,6 billion, resulting in both significant value creation for the exiting shareholders as well as ensuring the long term sustainable future of a successful business.

-Growth and expansion capital is an important aspect of RMB Corvest’s funding strategy and we are comfortable to continue supporting a “build and grow” strategy for Servest, with further acquisitions in both South Africa and the UK currently being explored.
+RMB Corvest remains invested in Servest UK.
+Growth and expansion capital is an important aspect of RMB Corvest’s funding strategy and we are comfortable to continue supporting a “build and grow” strategy for Servest UK, with further acquisitions in the UK currently being explored

 Ozz Limited, a heavy engineering firm focused on the mining and industrial sectors, used to be listed on the JSE.
 In 2003, RMB Corvest led a consortium to delist Ozz as part of a leveraged buy-out and run it as a private company called Ozz Industries.
 The Company comprised two distinct business units being Ozz Foundries and West Rand Engineering.
 In 2008, Scaw Metals, a division of Anglo American, acquired Ozz Industries with a view to boosting its own foundry business.
 West Rand Engineering was not included in the sale to Scaw Metals and RMB Corvest partnered Management and bought the West Rand Engineering business out of Ozz Industries in a management buy-out.